Year 2020 marks the 20th anniversary of the European Forum for Restorative Justice (EFRJ).

 - Images/ illustrations are to be submitted in JPG entitled with the caption as referred in the text.

-The Editorial Committee will make an initial decision on the articles by the end of July.
+The Editorial Committee will make an initial decision on the articles by half August.

 In addition to the Jubilee Magazine, a selection of the submissions can be published in the EFRJ website blog from October through December.